rasbt/protein-science/README.md

 # Scripts and Tools
 [[back to top](#about-this-repository)]

+- A useful [one-liner cheatsheet](./scripts-and-tools/oneliner.md) for quick and simple commands for working with protein structure files.

 - the **[`scripts-and-tools`](./scripts-and-tools)** subdirectory with tools for, e.g.,
 	- calculating the center of mass of protein and ligands